codesoap/osmar/README.md

-A small tool for playing around with osm-Databases (those resulting from `osm2pgsql`).
+A small tool for playing around with osm databases (those resulting from `osm2pgsql`).
 Read `SETUP_DATABASE.md` to learn how to set up the required database.